bedeabza/PHP-Database-Migrations/README.md

 This Zend Framework component offers support for up/down migrations for your database schema, as well as for fixtures for your data.

+Currently the only supported database type is MySQL, but in the future I think about adding support for PostgreSQL.

 Instalation
 -----------